- FAQ (frequently asked questions)

 2. Can I buy Direct?

 Yes.
-You may also visit the dealer tab and see our list of authorized dealers and check for available inventory.
+You may also visit the dealer tab and see our list of authorized dealers and check for available inventory without the wait time for a direct order.

 3. I like your aging style and materials.
 Do you offer aging services?
 Can I buy parts?
 Can I buy that crazy looking pickguard I keep seeing over and over?